hit-pay/givewp/hitpay-payment-gateway-for-givewp/readme.txt

 3. Upload the `hitpay-payment-gateway-for-givewp` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard

+= Updating =

+Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Configuration ==

 1. Go to Donations settings